 Now Sonic The Hedgehog movie news is pretty scarce right now, but we still don’t know anything else since they switched distribution companies outside of the crew remaining the same.
 I hope they can pull this off and have some of my favorite characters in it like Sonic and Eggman (obviously), Shadow, Silver, Blaze and Metal Sonic.
 Now for another big villain alongside Eggman I’d say they could go with either Infinite, Chaos or Dark Gaia or Shadow (depending on what game story their going with, if they using a game story at all, they could be using a brand new story for all we know), but what the film needs to have is a sense of speed, lots of action and a Super Sonic ending.
 While also still looking and feeling like the Sonic series, but I just want it to be like the Sonic Unleashed intro.
 But here it is 2018, so that means news on the film will be arriving soon, possibly around June since that is when E3 takes place, plus Sonic’s 27th anniversary.
 The film however, will release either during Sonic’s 27th or 28th Anniversary, depending if it releases before or after June 23rd, 2019.

-Stay tuned for my next news roundup of Sonic and other media all in one place, I haven’t really messed with my Youtube Channel lately, but I plan on getting that up to date and starting a new SFM Sonic movie series recreating cutscenes or doing like Sonic VS. videos alongside my news videos.
+Stay tuned for my next news roundup of Sonic and other media all in one place, I haven’t really messed with my Youtube Channel lately, but I plan on getting that up to date (A New YouTube Channel, Blueknight V2.0, as of 2018) and starting a new SFM Sonic movie series recreating cutscenes or doing like Sonic VS. videos alongside my news videos.
 There is still room for me to do Lego Stop-motions though.
 Remember to check back regularly for more news and updates at the speed of sound.